 The only downside to making bread is that it’s very labour intensive, taking a little too long to be something that I’d want to do regularly.
 This loaf should keep me going for a few days though.

 As someone who has mastered the art of sitting in solitude, a piece of research that’s been conducted about the effects of talking to strangers comes as something of a tough blow.
 It turns out – as hard as this is to believe (please make sure you’re sitting down at this point) – that talking to strangers is more pleasant than expected.
 In fact, it’s apparently better than sitting in solitude.

 Isn’t sitting quietly on public transport one of the great British institutions?
 Sitting quietly comes very naturally to me.
 Drumming up a conversation with someone else on the other hand… unthinkable.

 As it happens though, I do have first-hand experience of being spoken to.
 That’s right – by a stranger.
 A total stranger.
 From my primary school education I’m only too keenly aware of “stranger danger”.
 Heck, back then we were even given police branded pencils, inscribed with “say no to strangers”.
 That’s a pretty simple message: strangers, bad.
 Admittedly this is a different kind of stranger from the one at hand though, so let me get back to my anecdote.

-I used to commute to work on a bus, and it just so happens that someone reached out to me – I’ll spare you the grisly details of the incident that precipitated our first contact (it was horrific, involving bodily functions and terrible smells), and instead settle for a subsequent encounter in which I used a Sudoku book as bait (a Carol Vorderman Sudoku book, in fact).
+I used to commute to work on a bus, and it just so happens that someone reached out to me – I’ll spare you the grisly details of the incident that led to us first talking to each other (I never again want to sit near to anyone on a bus who’s feeling unwell), and instead settle for a subsequent encounter in which I used a Sudoku book as bait (a Carol Vorderman Sudoku book, in fact).